cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/jenkins-host-docker/README.md

 # Jenkins with access to hosts Docker engine

+This tutorial provider Docker Compose configuration for running Jenkins inside a container with Docker client that controls host machines Docker engine using a socket.
+This works well in development environments as you can inspect containers created by Jenkins from the host system.

-Note that by default each of the example docker compose configurations will create their own volumes for the data.
-This might not be what you want.
+Note that by default each of the example Docker Compose configurations will create their own volumes for the data.
+This might not be what you want, if you want to use configuration from [Integrating Jenkins and SonarQube](../sonarqube-jenkins/README.md) as well.
 In order to use the same volumes for every docker compose configuration, run docker compose with `-p` (or `--project-name`) option.
 This can also be done by setting `COMPOSE_PROJECT_NAME` environment variable:

 ```sh
 export COMPOSE_PROJECT_NAME=jenkins